A couple of examples showing how to use a timer to turn of an LED.

 Unfortunately, delay() blocks the code.
 Blocking is where the Arduino cannot do anything else and has to wait for what every is causing the block to complete.
 While delay() is active the Arduino just sits and waits.

-What if we want to do other things while the LED is on, maybe even blink the LED.
-You can’t while using delay().
-You need to get rid of the delay() and use a technique similar to the one used to flash the LED as used in the previous guides.
-Example 2 next tries to do just that.
+What if we want to do other things while the LED is on, maybe even blink the LED, you can’t.
+Using delay() means you are stuck.
+You need to get rid of the delay() and use a a different technique.
+The following examples do this by introducing a timer.

 The following examples continue with the modular code approach and use functions for the main bits.
 Hopefully this will mean the code, especially the bit in the loop() function, is clear and easy to read.

-Example 2: Using a push button switch to turn on a blinking LED with a timer
+Example 2: Using a push button switch to turn on an LED and a timer to turn off the LED

 I already have a sketch that starts a blinking LED when a push button switch is pressed, however, the same button is used to stop the blinking.
 I want to change the off part to a timer.